strojacek/strojacek.github.io/_includes/about/en.md

+# Howdy!

-# Hello I'm Seth.
+I'm Seth.
 I am a Data Scientist by trade for Texas A&M University

 I primarily consider myself a statistician who took a detour into web development, before landing on geospatial analytics.
 When not working on the occasional research paper, I am currently working on a couple of books, following the stock market, playing guitar, and learning how to make video games with Godot.